 Libyan army urges evacuation of Benghazi port

-The battle was part of a wider conflict in the North African state where former rebels who helped oust dictator Muammar Qaddafi in 2011 are fighting for power and a share of Libya’s large oil revenues.
+The struggle is part of a wider conflict in the North African state where former rebels who helped oust Qaddafi are fighting for power and a share of the country’s oil revenues.

-Libya is now split between rival tribes and political factions with two governments vying for legitimacy since an armed group from the western city of Misrata seized the capital Tripoli in August, forcing the internationally recognized Prime Minister Abdullah al-Thinni to relocate to the east.
+Libya is divided between rival tribes and political factions with two governments vying for legitimacy since an armed group from the western city of Misrata seized Tripoli in August, forcing the internationally recognized Prime Minister Abdullah al-Thinni to move east.

 The situation in Benghazi and other parts of Libya has been fluid with government forces unable to control militias.

-Forces of ex-general Khalifa Haftar, which back the army in Benghazi, have planes from the Qaddafi-era air force though his foes say he also gets air support from Egypt, which is worried about the spread of Islamist militants.
+Forces of former general Khalifa Haftar, which support the army in Benghazi, have planes from Libya’s outdated air force though his opponents say he also gets air support from Egypt, which is worried about the spread of militants.
+Haftar denies this.